Best Places To Visit In Montenegro

-Montenegro was tossed between empires and the victim of ugly communist regimes for most of its history, but now they are independent and one of the more fascinating places to travel in all of Europe.
+Montenegro was tossed between empires and the victim of ugly communist regimes for most of its history.
+Still, now they are independent and one of the more fascinating places to travel in all of Europe.

 The country is well-hidden between five Balkan countries and the great Adriatic Sea: Bosnia and Herzegovina sitting to the north, a sliver of Croatia in the west, Albania to the south, and Kosovo and Serbia in the east.

 It is a shame Montenegro is only recently starting to catch wind among European travelers, but that makes it great timing for you.

-Despite a recent uptick in tourism, the Montenegro people remain good souls- not trying to rip-off tourists like you see in other countries who are numb to tourists.
+Despite a recent uptick in tourism, the Montenegro people remain good souls- not trying to rip-off tourists as you see in other countries who are numb to tourists.

 It is only a matter of time before there are too many tourists in this tiny country, and the streets become crowded, and culture gets washed away.
 It is now or never for this small jewel of the western Balkans.
 Take a trip to Montenegro and check out the hype before it is too late!